Update: Johnsonville Recalls 100,000 Pounds Sausage Over 'Green Plastic' Contamination

 Do I Have a Hot Dogs Recall Lawsuit?

-The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in hot dog recall lawsuits.
+The Food Poisoning Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in hot dog recall lawsuits.
 We are handling individual litigation nationwide and currently accepting new food poisoning lawsuits in all 50 states.

 Free Case Evaluation: Again, if you or a loved one was injured after eating hot dogs, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and we can help.